nais/doc/docs/how-to-guides/persistence/opensearch/create.md

 The actual name of the OpenSearch instance will be `opensearch-<TEAM NAME>-<INSTANCE NAME>` (where `TEAM NAME` is the same as the namespace your application resides in).
 The resource needs to have this full name in order to be accepted.

-As we use Aiven's operator, [the OpenSearch resource is documented in detail](https://aiven.github.io/aiven-operator/api-reference/opensearch.html) in the Aiven documentation.
+As we use Aivens operator, [the OpenSearch resource is documented in detail](https://aiven.github.io/aiven-operator/api-reference/opensearch.html) in the Aiven documentation.
 Check the reference for any other fields that might be of interest.

 {% if tenant() in ("nav", "dev-nais") %}